kboy101222/CSCI-3005-Class-Work/README.md

 My in-class work for APSU's CSCI 3005

 This DOES NOT include homework assignments, only class notes, so feel free to copy these as needed

+This code will be far from perfect, so don't judge me.